Driver’s Education Requirements

-Here are the steps and sequence you’ll need to follow for your teen driver-to-be:
+Here are the steps and sequence you’ll need to follow for your teenage driver-to-be:

-- Anytime after your Minnesota teen has turned 14, they can enroll and complete the book portion of driver’s education.
-Full-time homeschool students are able to complete a Minnesota-approved book course at home with a parent as the instructor.
+- Anytime after an individual in Minnesota has turned fourteen years old, they have the option to enroll and complete the book portion of driver’s education.
+Full-time homeschool students are able to complete a Driver and Vehicle Services-approved book course at home with a parent as the instructor.

-- Upon completion of the book course, you must submit the Home School Driver’s Education Affidavit to the Minnesota Office of Driver Education.
+- Upon completion of the book course, a parent must submit the Home School Driver’s Education Affidavit to the Minnesota Office of Driver Education.
 You will receive a proof-of-classroom completion document back from the state that you will need in order to complete the next step.

 - Next, you’ll need to decide which behind-the-wheel company you’d like to use.
-In order to sign up for the required behind-the-wheel instruction, you’ll need to deliver your completion document to the company.
-Once they receive that, they’ll supply you with a Certificate of Enrollment (also called “blue card”), which is needed to take the written exam.
+In order to sign up for the required behind-the-wheel instruction, the student’s completion document will need to be submitted to the company.
+Once the document is received, they will supply the student with a Certificate of Enrollment (also called “blue card”), which is needed to take the written exam.

-- Once your learner is 15 and has completed the above steps, they are eligible to take the written knowledge exam.
-They must bring their blue card, plus documents to meet the identification requirements (for example, a birth certificate and/or a passport, plus a social security card) to the Departmentt of Vehicle Services (DVS) testing center.
-The test is taken on a computer and, if the student passes the exam, they will have their photo taken and fill out the forms to receive their temporary license.
+- Once your learner is fifteen and has completed the above steps, they are eligible to take the written knowledge exam.
+They must bring their blue card, plus documents to meet the identification requirements to the Department of Vehicle Services testing center.
+When the student passes the exam, they will need to fill out the necessary forms and have a photo taken in order to receive their temporary license.

-- The minimum behind-the-wheel portion of driver’s ed consists of three 2-hour sessions with a professional driving instructor, plus no less than 50 additional hours of supervised driving with a licensed driver over the age of 21 (at least 15 hours must be at night.)
+- The minimum behind-the-wheel portion of driver’s education in Minnesota consists of three 2-hour sessions with a professional driving instructor, plus no less than 50 additional hours of supervised driving with a licensed driver over the age of 21 (at least 15 hours must be at night.)
 The behind-the-wheel sessions are usually spread out over the course of the student’s 30 hours of supervised driving.

-- Once the student reaches the age of 16, has held their temporary permit for at least six months, and completes the behind-the-wheel sessions and minimum 50 hours of additional driving, they are eligible to take the driving exam.
+- Once the student reaches the age of 16, has held their temporary permit for at least six months, has completed the behind-the-wheel sessions and minimum 50 hours of additional driving, they are eligible to take the driving exam.
 An appointment is required for testing.